cloudfoundry/cf-for-k8s/docs/contributing.md

 ## High-Level Flow

+### Step 1: Do local development

-In the component repo...
+In the component repo (e.g. `capi-k8s-release`, `uaa`, `cf-k8s-networking`, etc. ):
+1. make changes and create a new Docker image
+1. tell your local copy of `cf-for-k8s` to use that new image by updating the image reference
+1. test that these changes integrate well (i.e. deploy and run smoke tests)
-1. make changes, commit, and push to the component repo (e.g. `capi-k8s-release`)
+1. commit and push your changes

+_(See a suggested local development workflow, [below](#suggested-component-directory-structure-and-workflow))_

+### Step 2: PR those changes into CF for K8s

-In `cf-for-k8s` repo...
+In `cf-for-k8s` repo:
 1. checkout `develop` and create a new branch
+  - If you do not have access to creating branches and believe you should, please inquire in the [#release-integration](https://cloudfoundry.slack.com/archives/C0FAEKGUQ) slack channel
+  - Otherwise please submit changes from a fork
+1. If you are adding/updating data values (i.e. `config/values.yml`), please also add those changes to the `sample-cf-install-values.yml` file
 1. tell `vendir` about the change by updating the `ref:` in `vendir.yml` to the new commit SHA
 1. synchronize relevant files from the component repo by running `vendir sync`
 1. commit these changes and push to the branch
 1. [submit a PR to `cf-for-k8s`](https://github.com/cloudfoundry/cf-for-k8s/compare/develop...your-branch-name-here)
    - it should contain changes to `vendir.yml`, `vendir.lock.yml`, and the template config changes from `vendir sync`

-## Suggested Component Directory Structure and Workflow
+## Suggested Component Directory Structure and Local Development Workflow

 ### Additional Dependencies